shubham11941140/short_url/README.md

 **3rd Argument:**
 It will contain the website.

+Enter the website enclosed in double quotes(" ") which will not cause parsing error

 ```
 To Read -> Short URL string will be entered
 To Delete -> Short URL string will be entered